Robbie Grossman Player Props: Rangers vs. Orioles

-On Tuesday, Robbie Grossman (coming off going 0-for-2) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 8:05 PM ET.
+After going 0-for-4 in his last game, Robbie Grossman and the Texas Rangers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 2:05 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-2) against the Orioles.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Robbie Grossman Game Info & Props vs. the Orioles